-Trainees across the School have organised and led training days to give students the opportunity for specific skills training from experts within the School.
-The events provide an opportunity for trainees, at any stage of study, to meet others interested in similar research topics and to present their work.
-These complement the annual SPCR Trainees' Event held in September each year.
+Doctoral students from around the School organise and lead training days around the country to give students the opportunity for specific skills training from experts within the School.
+The events also provide an opportunity for doctoral students, at any stage of study, to meet others interested in similar research topics and to present their work.
+The training complements the annual SPCR Trainees' Event held in September each year.